 Few IT topics have received as much attention in 2020 as the rapid shift to remote working arrangements.
-The COVID-19 crisis has forced many companies to transition into remote work without a clear plan, which could result in additional security and compliance risks.
+The COVID-19 crisis forced many companies to transition into remote work without a clear plan, forcing them to confront a variety of security and compliance risks.
 Taking the time to think about how to implement remote network access successfully could very well prove to be a competitive advantage if enterprises continue to keep their offices closed.

 While there are many different ways of thinking about remote access, at a very basic level remote network access allows people to access enterprise computer systems and software without directly connecting to them.
 Employees who are working remotely from their homes, for instance, can use remote network access to use data and applications stored in the enterprise network.

 Logging into these networks remotely used to only be possible by using specialized remote access servers that controlled permission levels.
 Today, however, many organizations manage their hybrid IT networks through cloud computing services and virtual private network (VPN) tools.
 For more complex network environments, zero-trust network access (ZTNA) offers an even greater level of segmentation and control when it comes to managing who has access to network systems and under what conditions.

 With the COVID-19 pandemic continuing to push organizations into remote working arrangements, it’s more important than ever for them to put careful thought into how they set up remote network access for their employees.

 There are a number of issues that organizations need to address when setting up a longstanding remote network access solution.
 Taking the time to identify areas of concern from the beginning ensures that a remote network will have the right foundations in place for long-term success.

 1. Who Has Access?